foundersandcoders/old-playbook/templates/README.md

 ## Submissions
 Alongside the template, provide an example of how it is used in a `.example.md` file.
-If possible, include a snippet for one+ text editors too.
+If possible, include a snippet for 1+ text editors too.
 Porting snippets to other text editor formats is always welcome.